The month the bond nearly cost the house, symbolic hero image

 The month the bond nearly cost the house

-A composite story about how executor's fees on a fully bonded family home can quietly become the most painful number on the L&D Account.
+A composite story about how executor's fees on a fully bonded family home can become the most painful number on the L&D Account.

-This is a composite story drawn from real South African estate work.
+A composite story drawn from real South African estate work.
 No single family is identifiable.
 Names, locations and figures have been changed to protect everybody involved.

 The home was a four-bedroom in a suburb the family had lived in for nineteen years.
 The market value at the time of death sat around R3.5 million.
 The bond, after years of careful overpayments, was down to R2 million.

-What the surviving spouse did not know — what almost nobody knows until they need to — is that South African executor's remuneration is calculated on the gross asset value of the estate.
+What the surviving spouse did not know (what almost nobody knows until they need to) is that South African executor's remuneration is calculated on the gross asset value of the estate.
 Not the equity.
 The full R3.5 million.

 Not the equity.
 The full R3.5 million.